 After you break a bone, your doctor may apply a cast or a splint to support and protect the injured bone(s) throughout the healing process.
-Both forms of support work to hold the bones in place while they mend, while also reducing pain and swelling.
+Both forms of support work to hold the bones in place while they mend and reduce pain and swelling.

-Casts are customized to fit the shape of the injured area to provide the best support, and can be made from either fiberglass or plaster.
-While fiberglass is lighter in weight and x-rays can see through it more easily, plaster is much easier to shape to fit your limbs.
+Casts are customized to fit the shape of the injured area to provide the best support and can be made from either fiberglass or plaster.
+While fiberglass is lighter in weight and x-rays can easily see through it, plaster is much easier to shape to fit your limbs.
 No matter the material, all casts also have a protective layer of cotton padding to provide ample comfort for the skin.
 A trained cast technician will work with each patient to create a custom cast or splint.

 Splints can be custom-made, but physicians will often recommend ready-made splints of a variety of shapes and sizes.
 These splints are easier to put on, take off and adjust as instructed by your doctor.